 - You can connect Shopify to various marketplaces and networks.
 This helps you to sell your products through those websites, whereas Woocommerce doesn’t support multichannel integration.

 - You will need to learn the company’s coding language if you want to update or change anything in the Shopify platform.
 But Woocommerce doesn’t require coding knowledge.
 Although it does come in handy if you need to fix or edit.

 Who Uses Shopify and WooCommerce

-The Shopify platform has over 240,000 business selling a wide array of products from junk jewelry to apparel to branded consumer goods to customized skateboards.
+The Shopify platform has over 240,000 businesses selling a wide array of products from junk jewelry to apparel to branded consumer goods to customized skateboards.
 Shopify is home to both small and well-known names such as Party Rock’s clothing channel, Lollapalooza and much more.

 WooCommerce is home to almost 400,000 e-commerce sites.
-Some of the well-known names having their sales platform on WooCommerce include New Balance, Ripley’s Believe It or Not etc.
+Some of the well-known names having their sales platform on WooCommerce include New Balance, Ripley’s Believe It or Not, etc.